Re A (conjoined twins)

-Re A (Note: "Re" is a Latin abbreviation meaning "In the matter of".
+Re A (Note: "Re" is a word commonly used in legal contexts meaning "about" or "regarding".
 "A" refers to the twins, used instead of their names to preserve anonymity.) (conjoined twins) [2001] 2 WLR 480 is a Court of Appeal (England and Wales) decision on the separation of conjoined twins.
 The case raised legal and ethical dilemmas.
 It was ruled it would be permissible to sever and thus kill in a palliative, sympathetic manner the weaker twin to save the much stronger one.
 The case was among those where it would be lawful to conduct surgery against the wishes of the parents.
 The parents' faith was held not to be overriding, nor general applicability of the outcome to all such cases.

 Facts

 Rosie and Gracie Attard, who were born in Manchester on 8 August 2000, were conjoined twins who were joined at the abdomen.
 During legal deliberations, they were given the public pseudonyms "Mary" and "Jodie", respectively.

 The medical evidence showed that Gracie was the stronger sibling, sustaining the life of Rosie.
 Rosie had severe brain damage, very little heart function and no functioning lungs, and survived only due to a shared common artery supplied by Gracie.
 If surgically separated, Gracie was assessed as having a 94%-99% survival rate, but Rosie was guaranteed to die.
 If left conjoined, then their life expectancy was estimated to be around six months.

 Their parents, Rina and Michelangelo Attard of Xagħra, Gozo, Malta, had strong Roman Catholic beliefs.
 They did not consider abortion on learning that the twins were conjoined, and on their birth decided not to separate the girls, even if it meant both would die.